sayantan1413/Codeforces-Solution/README.md

 # Codeforces-Solution
-The motto of this repository is to list down all the codeforces in a single repository.
+The moto of this repository is to list down all the codeforces in a single repository.

 Steps to make a pull request: